Trump urges calm even as US reports worrisome new virus case

 Thompson added that putting Pence, “someone with no public health expertise, in charge of the response will not instill confidence with the American people and raises questions about the administration’s ability to coordinate an effective response to a complex public health threat.”

+Pence announced the appointment Thursday of Debbie Birx, the administration’s global AIDS coordinator, as the White House coronavirus response coordinator.
+Birx joins an existing coronavirus task force led by Health and Human Services Secretary Alex Azar and will report to Pence.
+She was nominated to her State Department post by President Barack Obama.

-During his time as Indiana’s governor, Pence faced criticism for his response to a public health crisis in the southern part of the state.
+During his tenure as Indiana’s governor, Pence faced criticism for his response to a public health crisis in the southern part of the state.

 In 2015, Scott County saw the number of people infected with HIV skyrocket, with nearly 200 people testing positive for the virus in a span of months.
 Indiana law at the time prohibited needle exchanges, exacerbating the outbreak, which primarily infected intravenous users of the painkiller Opana.